 In the pre-internet day, death was a relatively simple affair.
-The belongings of the deceased would be sorted through, boxed up, and divided among family and friends to act as a tangible reminder of a life.
-A Will, often called a “Last Will and Testament”, is a legal document that allows a person to give instructions on what to do with their possessions once they pass away.
+The belongings of the deceased would be sorted through, boxed up, and divided among family and friends to act as a tangible reminder of life.
+A Will often called a “Last Will and Testament”, is a legal document that allows a person to give instructions on what to do with their possessions once they pass away.
 It is also used so that people can declare a legal guardian for their children in the event of their death.

 However, what happens to your digital assets and online presence when the inevitable happens?

 Suddenly finding all the accounts and passwords for business and personal accounts become a real challenge.